JKonTiki/Francoise/README.md

 New Pages & Components will:
 * Generate folder with corresponding HTML, SASS, & JS indices
-* Create wrappers, recommended for local scopage of new SASS & HTML code (JS can be required/imported node-style modules)
+* Create wrappers, recommended for local scopage of new HTML, SASS, and JS
 * Import new stylesheet^^ to our main SASS index at `public/general/styles/index.scss`

 In addition, new Pages will: